JackEdTaylor/randphase/README.md

 # randphase
-Python functions for generating phase-randomised images of text.
+Python functions for generating phase-randomised images, with a focus on making visual controls for text.

+* [`draw.text()`](#drawing-text) creates images of text, cropped to the extremities of either the text or font.

+* [`phase.randomise()`](#randomising-phase) randomises the phase of any image (including images of text).
 Fourier transform is used to extract amplitude.
-Inverse Fourier transform is used to generate an image with the same amplitude spectrum but with phase generated from uniformly distributed noise or a permutation of the original image's phase (preserving the overall distribution of phase values).
+Inverse Fourier transform is used to generate an image with the same amplitude spectrum but with phase generated from uniformly distributed noise or a permutation of the original image's phase (which preserves the overall distribution of phase values).

 ## Drawing Text